Mortgage Loans

 BALLOON PAYMENT2

-- 30-year amortization (The longer amortization benefits the borrower with a lower initial rate and payments are spread over a longer term.)
+- Longer amortization period.
+Loans are amortized over 30 years.
+This longer amortization benefits the borrower with a lower initial rate and payments are spread over a longer term.

-- Qualified borrowers can refinance their loan when it matures at the current rate available.
+- Loan refinancing.
+Qualified borrowers can refinance their loan when it matures at the current rate available.

 |